json-event-sourcing/pincette-jes-api/README.md

 The URL path for an aggregate always has the form ```[/context]/application/aggregate_type[/id]```.
 When the identifier is set, one specific aggregate instance is addressed.
 Without it the complete collection of aggregates of that type is addressed.
 For example, a GET would return an array of all the aggregate instances.

 When aggregates change because of a command the result is sent back through the Kafka reply topic.
 It is possible to push this to the client using [Server-Sent Events](https://www.w3.org/TR/eventsource/).
 This is done with the [fanout.io](https://fanout.io) service.
 The endpoint ```/sse``` is where the client should connect to.
-It will be redirected to the fanout.io service with the encrypted username in a URL parameter.
+It will be redirected to the fanout.io service with the username and the JWT in a URL parameter.
 Then fanout.io comes back to the ```/sse-setup``` endpoint, where the channel is created.

 Requests need to have a valid [JSON Web Token](https://jwt.io).
 They are taken from the bearer token in the ```Authorization``` header.
 Then the URL parameter ```access_token``` is tried and finally the cookie with the same name is considered.